cormullion/juliamono/website/index.md

 ### Thanks!

-Thanks to: Thibaut Lienart for his [Franklin.jl](https://github.com/tlienart/Franklin.jl) web site builder; to Jérémie Knüsel who provided invaluable suggestions and advice; to Dr Zygmunt Szpak for his cool maths code.
+Thanks to: Thibaut Lienart for his [Franklin.jl](https://github.com/tlienart/Franklin.jl) web site builder; to Jérémie Knüsel who provided invaluable suggestions and advice; to Dr Zygmunt Szpak for his cool maths code; to Simeon Schaub for the issues and PRs.

 ### Footnotes
 [^opensource]:  &nbsp; “open source” Eventually, but I’ve got to work out how to do it first.